bayesian-bee/addons/HorizonFisher/README.md

 This version also detects when your character is moved, or "zoned-in-place."
 See the bottom of this document for configurations.

-## Changelog

-0.7.0.1
-* Added the shortcut addon command `//hf`
-* Adjusted gigant squid parameters.

-0.7.0.0
-* Added anti-GM technology that reacts to being pos hacked or zoned.

-0.6.3.1
-* Corrected arrow_duration for forest carp.

-0.6.3.0
-* Fixed a mismatch between sever-calculated stamina depletion and addon-calculated stamina depletion introduced by floating point arithmetic errors

-0.6.2.4
-* Fixed a bug in which error messages would not display under most circumstances.

 # The original fisher readme.

 ## About Fisher